Founding farmers with cattle on British upland pasture

 Next cohort

-If you are finishing cattle agroecologically on grass and forage, or working toward that system, we would like to hear from you.
+If you’re finishing cattle agroecologically on grass and forage, or working toward it, we’d like to hear from you.

 Register interest